StephenCooper/async-angular-testing/blog/blog.md

   }))
 ```

-As you can see, writing the test with auto-detect, hides a lot of complexity and so may be a good starting point for your asynchronous tests.
+As you can see, writing the test with auto-detect hides a lot of complexity and so maybe a good starting point for your asynchronous tests.
 Just be aware you will lose precise control of when change detection is run.

 ## Using async await

 Another way that we can test our application is to use the built-in [`async` and `await` syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) along with the fixture method `fixture.whenStable()`.
 This can at times be a simpler way to write async tests as you do not have to worry about manually running async tasks.

-Its worth noting that there are cases when it is impossible to write a test with `fakeAsync`.
+It is worth noting that there are cases when it is impossible to write a test with `fakeAsync`.
 If any of the executed code has a recursive setTimeout being used as a polling timeout, then the fakeAsync task queue can never empty during a flush.
-Each time a task is removed and executed it add a new one to the queue indefinitely.
+Each time a task is removed and executed it adds a new one to the queue indefinitely.
 This is why you may run into the following error.

 ```py
 Error: flush failed after reaching the limit of 20 tasks.
 Does your code use a polling timeout?